 - Ensure that the equipment you are using to access our online services cannot be overlooked by another person (much as you would do whilst entering your PIN into an ATM).

-- It is best not to use a public computer to access your online accounts because you cannot be certain that the public computer is secure - it may be infected with a virus that will try and collect your password or other personal information, for example.
+- It is best not to use a public computer to access your online accounts because you cannot be certain that the public computer is secure - it may be infected with a virus that will try and collect your password or other personal information.

 - Using an email account that is not shared with other people will help keep your communications confidential.

-- Do not pick a password that will be easily guessed, for example your telephone number or a family member's birthday.
+- Do not pick a password that will be easily guessed, for example: a name, your telephone number or a family member's birthday.
 We have certain rules in place that make sure the password you choose is reasonably strong.